niyrme/switch-microcontroller-scripts/README.md

 ## Pokémon Brilliant Diamon/Shining Pearl
 Run as `python3 -m gen4 <script>` (or add `-h`/`--help` flag for more info)
+- `arceus` for Arceus
+  - Not yet implemented
 - `cresselia` for Cresselia
    - Requirements:
       - Stand in front of cresselia
       - Map app active in poketch
       - Repel in first slot in bag
       - First pokemon in party Level < 50 but > 10 (so that only cresselia will encounter with repel)
       - X menu:
          - Map tile position: Row 2 Col 1
          - Bag tile position: Row 1 Col 3
 - `darkrai` for Darkrai
    - Requirements: Stand in front of Darkrai
 - `legendary` for Dialga/Palkia
    - Requirements: Stand in front of Legendary
 - `pixie` for Uxie and Azelf
    - not Mesprit because it roams around the map
    - Requirements: Stand in front of Pixie
 - `random` for random encounters in orthogonal directions
 - `shaymin` for Shaymin
    - Requirements: Stand in front of Shaymin
 - `starter` for a starter
    - Requirements: Stand in front of Transition into Lake Verity